Biohacking without devices?

 PREP YOUR MIND

-Grateful thoughts in the morning help you start the day with right mindset.
-I sit by an energy lamp for 5-10 minutes after waking up, and breathe into my heart.
+Grateful thoughts in the morning help you start the day with the right mindset.
+I sit by an energy lamp for 5-10 minutes after waking up and breathe into my heart.
 Meditation doesn’t have to be complicated.

-How would you biohack your day without devices?
+How do you hack your day without devices?